riverford/durable-ref/README.md

 The library currently provides a couple of simple kinds of reference:

-- Immutable value references.
+- Value references (immutable).
-- Mutable (volatile) references.
+- Volatile references (mutable/uncoordinated).

 ## Usage